SinaRampe/multiple_pdf_chatbot/README.md

     echo $OPENAI_API_KEY
     ```

-12. You can change the chat model in `backend/retrieval_qa_chain.py` by changing the following code:
+12. The user may change the chat model in `backend/retrieval_qa_chain.py` by changing the following code:

     ```
     chat = ChatOpenAI(